deckerego/Macropad_4chord_MIDI/README.md

 ### Drum Pads

-If you click twice on the rotary dial after the Macropad boots, it will move into the drum pad mode.
+If you click three times on the rotary dial after the Macropad boots, it will move into the drum pad mode.
 Rotating the dial will allow you to select from a number of drum or percussion presets where MIDI notes match an acoustic drum, a rhythm composer (such as the classic TR-808), or percussion strikes.